npnpatidar/FeedGPT/markdown_files/ThePrint.md

 Sun, 19 Nov 2023 17:16:02 +0000
 ### [PM found time to attend World Cup match in Ahmedabad, yet to visit violence-hit Manipur: Cong](https://theprint.in/india/pm-found-time-to-attend-world-cup-match-in-ahmedabad-yet-to-visit-violence-hit-manipur-cong/1851247/)

-Article found but Couldn't summarize
-New Delhi, Nov 19 (PTI) The Congress on Sunday took a swipe at Prime Minister Narendra Modi, saying he found time to attend the Cricket World Cup final match at Ahmedabad, but is yet to visit violence-hit Manipur.
-In a post on X, Congress general secretary Jairam Ramesh said the priorities of the prime minister [&#8230;]
+您的免费额度不够使用这个模型啦，请点击右上角登录继续使用！The Congress party criticized Prime Minister Narendra Modi for attending a cricket match but not visiting violence-stricken Manipur.
+Congress General Secretary Jairam Ramesh said that the Prime Minister's priorities are clear, as he found time to be at a stadium named after himself but hasn't visited Manipur, which is still suffering from tension.
+The Congress has been questioning the Prime Minister and the BJP over the ongoing violence in Manipur.The Congress party criticized Prime Minister Narendra Modi for not visiting violence-hit Manipur, while making time to attend the cricket World Cup final match in Ahmedabad.
+Congress general secretary Jairam Ramesh accused the prime minister of prioritizing self-promotion and attacking the Congress party over addressing the tense situation in Manipur.
+The Congress has been consistently criticizing Modi and the Bharatiya Janata Party (BJP) for their handling of the violent situation in the northeastern state.

 Sun, 19 Nov 2023 17:15:51 +0000
 ### [Former Pak president Zardari says his party will win next elections](https://theprint.in/world/former-pak-president-zardari-says-his-party-will-win-next-elections/1851246/)